Heterotopic Bone in Muscle | Zoning Phenomenon | Wait for Maturity | Surgical Excision

 - "Zoning phenomenon" described as pathognomonic

-- Most common after: Quadriceps contusions, elbow trauma, hip trauma
+- Most common after: Quadriceps contusions, elbow trauma (especially in children), hip trauma

 Zoning phenomenon is pathognomonic for myositis ossificans: Mature bone peripherally, immature bone centrally.
 This distinguishes it from osteosarcoma (which has immature periphery, mature center).
 This is a key diagnostic feature on X-ray.